BeckettFrey/RodRoyale/docs/CONCEPTS.md

 # LEARNING_OUTLINE

-This document outlines key concepts and nuanced details for learning and contributing to the RodRoyale Backend.
+This document outlines key concepts and nuanced details for learning and contributing to the RodRoyale.

 ## Key Concepts